openmusic-project/OM-SuperVP/README.md

 The parameters files are generally formatted as text, and can be written and read using standard text editors (or TextFile/TextBuffer objects in OM).
 They also require knowledge about formatting in order to work correctly, depending on the different sound treatments and processing.
 OM-SuperVP deals with these formatting issues for you, and converts standard OM objects (lists, BPFs, etc.) into adapted parameter files for SuperVP.

+### Analysis Files

+All SuperVP sound analyses results are stored ans returned as [SDIF](http://sdif.sourceforge.net/) files : the analysis functions return a file pathname to connect to the **SDIFFILE** object.

+SDIF file contents can be inspected and converted to data lists or OM objects using the SDIF package tools.

 The default location for reading/writing the SuperVP parameters files can be set in the Preferences.

+## Library Design and Sound Processing Options

+OM-SuperVP boxes have a number fixed of inputs + somme additional _keyword_ inputs.

+Generally speaking, the options proposed in the OM boxes strictly match the corresponding options in AudioSculpt.
+See the function documetations (**d**) to get an overview and description of the different options of the OM-SuperVP boxes.

+=> Consult the AudioSculpt User Manual in order to understand and set the values of these parameters.